The Clear Edge

 At some point every operator faces the “Do I really know my numbers?” decision — once with data or repeatedly in crises.
 Upgrade to premium and face it once.

-The Five Numbers Dashboard tracks the only financial metrics that matter for service businesses.
-It prevents both information overload and flying blind.
+The Five Numbers Dashboard tracks the core financial metrics that actually matter for service businesses and keeps you out of both information overload and flying blind.

-Most operators fall into one of two traps.
-Either they track 15-20 metrics and can’t identify what needs attention, or they track nothing and wonder why cash disappears.
+Most operators fall into one of two traps: they either track 15–20 metrics and can’t see what really needs attention, or they track nothing and can’t explain where the cash goes.

-Here’s the reality: 68% of founders at $50K-$100K monthly don’t know their profit margin within 5 percentage points.
-They know revenue.
-They feel busy.
-But margin?
-Runway?
-Cash position?
-Unclear.
+In reality, 68% of founders at $50K–$100K per month don’t know their profit margin within 5 percentage points.
+They know revenue and feel busy, but margin, runway, and cash position stay fuzzy.

-The Five Numbers Dashboard fixes this through a simple weekly tracking system taking 15 minutes every Monday.
-No complex dashboards.
-No elaborate reports.
-Just five numbers that tell you everything about financial health.
+The Five Numbers Dashboard solves that with a simple weekly tracking ritual that takes 15 minutes every Monday: no complex dashboards, no long reports, just five numbers that tell you everything you need to know about financial health.

 What you’ll build: